Child Nutrition Services

 Unpaid Meal Charge Policy

-Student meal prices are $2.00 for Breakfast and $4.00 for Lunch.
-Students are expected to have money in their account or pay cash for meals.
 Students will never be denied a meal, but the steps outlined below will be taken to collect unpaid meal charge debt.

-- -Negative balance phone calls will be sent out twice weekly
+- Negative balance phone calls will be sent out twice weekly

-- -Emails and letters home on a weekly and monthly basis
+- Emails and letters home on a weekly and monthly basis

 If you do not want your student to be using their lunch account, please contact the Child Nutrition Services Department so we can put necessary blocks onto the account.